 Once the blocks have been fixed, changes in your choices may still be possible subject to set sizes and also whether your proposed new combination of subjects fits the blocks.
-A good example regarding set size is Textiles where there is a limit to the number of students we can accommodate safely in the Textiles room.
+A good example regarding set size is Textiles where there is a limit to the number of students we can accommodate safely in the Textiles room; there might also be changes if we have too few students to run a viable class.